 Natural Climate Solutions are conservation, restoration and improved land management strategies that help remove carbon from the air while also keeping our air and water clean and our soil healthy and productive.
-These solutions are practical, effective, relatively inexpensive, provide numerous economic benefits to landowners and can be implemented on a wide variety of different kinds of land:
+These solutions are practical, effective, relatively inexpensive, provide numerous economic benefits to landowners and communities, and can be implemented on a wide variety of different kinds of land:

 To help stop climate change, we can’t just cut future emissions— we have to remove and sequester carbon already in the atmosphere.
 Natural Climate Solutions are already removing the equivalent of 11% of annual greenhouse gas emissions in the United States, but we have the potential to go even further.
 A recent study in the journal Science Advances highlighted the key role nature can play in addressing climate change in the U.S. It revealed that we can remove an additional 18% of the nation’s current greenhouse gas emissions, just by restoring and responsibly managing our forests, farms, ranches, grasslands, and wetlands.
 For example, reforestation would have the same impact as removing 64 million cars from the road.

 Natural Climate Solutions are voluntary conservation practices that can help restore our economy.
 They create good jobs that cannot be outsourced and provide new sources of income for the millions of farmers and forest owners facing unprecedented economic and environmental challenges.